 Did you end with 13 layers into 13 frames?
 Good!

-Now select your first frame in the animations pallet.
+Now select your first frame in the animations panel.
 Click play to see if your animation resulted the way it was supposed to.

 But if it looks good, HOORAY!
 That means you are done!